FBT is after some payback. If he pays up first

 Another problem is the story isn’t that compelling.
 Rescuing Walker as a rebellion figurehead is all very well and good, but it’s not very involving, even if we did cause his capture.
-For the most part we’re collecting items so we can commandeer a Goliath, the tanks that roam, and the only way to survive a straight out fight with the KPA.
-The Goliath we partnered with in the original was a tough, scary, AI-controlled D0g-like character, but here the thing lasts as long as a dropped iPhone.
+For the most part we’re collecting items so we can commandeer a Goliath, the AI-controlled tanks that roam, and the only way to survive a straight out fight with the KPA.
+The Goliath we partnered with in the original was a tough, scary, D0g-like character, but here the thing lasts as long as an iPhone.
 Half the time it’s us protecting it from attacks not the other way around.

 Most of the missions are great in isolation, and bolting around the ruins on a bike, racing through buildings and across rooftops is great as is scrambling through the slums avoiding patrols – pretty much the entire place is traversable – but you wonder what it is you’re actually doing.
 Hearts and Minds should have been the main mission, the overall goal to disrupt the KPA and provoke some bigwig general to arrive and shift into assassinating them; those are real guerrilla tactics, a rebellion, a revolution.